Learning-and-Intelligent-Systems/predicators/behavior.md

 # Running BEHAVIOR Experiments

 ## Installation
 This repository and some of the functionality it enables are integrated with the [BEHAVIOR benchmark of tasks](https://behavior.stanford.edu/benchmark-guide) simulated with the [iGibson simulator](https://github.com/StanfordVL/iGibson).
 To install iGibson with BEHAVIOR, follow [**Option 1** from these instructions](https://stanfordvl.github.io/behavior/installation.html).
-Importantly, note that you need to use our forks of the [iGibson](https://github.com/Learning-and-Intelligent-Systems/iGibson) and [bddl](https://github.com/Learning-and-Intelligent-Systems/bddl) repositories.
+However, note that you need to use our forks of the [iGibson](https://github.com/Learning-and-Intelligent-Systems/iGibson) and [bddl](https://github.com/Learning-and-Intelligent-Systems/bddl) repositories.
 Thus, instead of steps 2a. and 2b. of Option 1 in the linked instructions, run:
 ```
 git clone https://github.com/Learning-and-Intelligent-Systems/iGibson.git --recursive
 git clone https://github.com/Learning-and-Intelligent-Systems/bddl.git